src-d/lookout/docs/how-to-run.md

 # Run the Analyzers

 You will need to run the Analyzers to be used by lookout.

+You can run one of our [example analyzers](analyzers-examples.md), any of the already [available analyzers](../README.md#available-analyzers) or the one that you're developing.

 For testing purposes, you may want to use a *dummy* analyzer.
 You can do so downloading it from [lookout releases page](https://github.com/src-d/lookout/releases) and running: